Poco F4 Box

 Front camera: “[…] 20MP Sony IMX596 1/2.8″ sensor of Quad Bayer design.
 It is coupled with a 24mm f/2.45 lens, and the focus is fixed. […]”

 Knowing the sensor used by the phone is useful for GCam port users trying to find the best settings for their phone.
 While we can use apps like Device Info HW to find out the sensors used, some phones hide this information.
-If these bands are happy to mention sensor names when it’s a very good/popular one, they should add the sensor name to the specs page.
+If these brands are happy to mention sensor names when it’s a very good/popular one, they should add all sensor names to the specs page.
 But moving on…

 Photos: